blrobin2/blrobin2.github.io/_posts/2023-11-11-my-dinner-with-andre.md

 letterboxd_url: https://boxd.it/58LA1b
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/pXW6q/detail">Criterion Challenge 2023</a> | 13/52 | Danny Peary's "Guide for the Film Fanatic"</b>

 A semi-fictionalized conversation between real-life friends, Wallace Shawn and André Gregory.

 Conceived initially as a biography, they took advantage of the opportunity to bring their notions of theater to the screen.